usaid-cs/yesterday-i-learned/china.md

 ![China](https://i.imgur.com/eBrhm2h.jpg)

+- The 铺盖 in 铺盖面 means blanket.
+The noodles are wide and they say they look like blankets.
 - China didn't have the chili pepper until the Ming dynasty.
 - [不見棺材不掉淚](https://en.wiktionary.org/wiki/%E4%B8%8D%E8%A6%8B%E6%A3%BA%E6%9D%90%E4%B8%8D%E6%8E%89%E6%B7%9A) either means you refuse to accept reality until it hits you real hard, or that you cannot be convinced to give up despite the circumstances.
 - [WireGuard is NOT known to be stealthy](https://www.reddit.com/r/Android/comments/f67mb9/firefox_releases_android_app_for_its_vpn_service/fi3fk0a/).
 It is not designed to bypass the great firewall.